Horizon-independent Preconditioner Design for Linear Predictive Control: Numerical Experiments

 \subsubsection{Distillation column}

-The final example system we use is a binary distillation column with 11 states and 3 inputs from the IFAC control benchmarks \cite[Problem 90-01]{davisonBenchmarkProblemsControl1990}.
-The system was discretized using a zero order hold with a sampling time of 0.01s, resulting in a Schur-stable discrete-time system.
-The CLQR problem used the cost matrices
+The final example system we use is a binary distillation column with 11 states and 3 inputs from \cite[Problem 90-01]{davisonBenchmarkProblemsControl1990}.
+The system was discretized using a zero-order hold with a sampling time of 1.0\,s, resulting in a Schur-stable system.
+We used a prediction horizon of $N=100$ and the cost matrices